 Selecting the Edit Characterization button allows one to examine the characteristics of the measurement.
 For a Thru measurement, the impulse shown in the Length in Figure 17 indicates the length of the fixture in time.
+If there isn't a clear independent and clean reflection from the Open or Short in a 1x measurement, the spline option should be unchecked in the Measurement panel and the Open or Short measurement repeated.
 The Gating screen from Figure 18 shows the reflection over time across the fixture, looking from each end.
 The connector reflections are clear, and along the trace, there are extremely small reflections.
 Figure 19 shows impedance vs. distance on the connector, and these results are excellent.
 Connector issues would show prominently here, but the results are quite flat (in this scale) over the whole length.